Sculpting with Color in Renaissance Florence

 Organized by the Museum of Fine Arts, Boston, in association with the National Gallery of Art, Washington.

-Presented with generous support from Patti and Jonathan Kraft.
+Generously supported by Patti and Jonathan Kraft.

 Conservation work for this exhibition was made possible by Marchesi Antinori S.p.A.